camptocamp/c2cgeoportal/doc/integrator/security.rst

 --------------------

-To mitigate `CSRF <https://en.wikipedia.org/wiki/Cross-site_request_forgery>`_ attacks, the server validates the referer against a list of authorized referrers.
+To mitigate `CSRF <https://en.wikipedia.org/wiki/Cross-site_request_forgery>`_ attacks, the server validates the referrer against a list of authorized referrers.

-By default, only the pages coming from the server are allowed.
+By default, only the requests coming from the server are allowed.
 You can change that list by adding an ``authorized_referers`` list in your ``vars_<project>.yaml`` file.

-This solution is not the most secure (some people have browser extensions that reset the referer), but that is the easiest to implement with all our different JS frameworks.
+This solution is not the most secure (some people have browser extensions that reset the referrer), but that is the easiest to implement with all the different JS frameworks.